TV shows make doing up a property look ridiculously easy and a sure-fire way to make money, but what does it really involve and is it for you?

 Buying a property cheaply means that once you have injected new life into it, you should hopefully be able to sell it on for much more than you originally paid.

 One of the most appealing things about property development is that anyone can do it.
-Technically you do not need any qualifications or training to get started.
+You do not need any qualifications or training to get started.
 Anyone can become a property developer simply by buying a house then selling it on for a profit.

-Plus of course, if you get it right the financial rewards can be substantial, particularly when you start to build a portfolio of renovated property that has been sold on or rented out.
+Plus if you get it right the financial rewards can be substantial, particularly when you start to build a portfolio of renovated property that has been sold on or rented out.

 It is not worth even considering property development unless you are in a very stable financial position.